 - B. Protection from malicious software.
 The director of IT and his team are in charge of implementing and coordinating all the efforts to keep our critical systems and network infrastructure safe.
 We have currently installed all available software and hardware, including but not limited to Anti-virus, Firewalls, malware protection, aimed to protect our systems; the IT personnel is constantly upgrading and applying patches as they become available. - C. Log-in monitoring.
 Using the audit-trail capabilities of the software that handles PHI, the IT security team, led by the Applications Support Manager and Programmer will monitor all users' log-in attempt and will report discrepancies.
-The main goal is to identify users who access PHI without having the need to, and apply the corrective measures immediately.
-All the log-in activity reporting will be kept electronically by the Compliance Officer on a daily basis. - D. Password management.
+The main goal is to identify users who access PHI without having the need to, and apply the corrective measures immediately. - D. Password management.
 Computer use is only possible when an individual logs-in and uses a personal password.
 Each individual is assigned a security level when hired, which allows role-based access to PHI.
 Passwords should be changed periodically based on threat exposures (e.g., every 30, 60, or 90 days) and staff will not post their passwords on sticky notes by their computers or desks.
 The password should be at least eight characters long, using a combination of letters, numbers and special characters.
 Avoid using date of births, phone numbers, or last names.